locka99/cpp-to-rust-book/src/memory_management/index.md

 RAII is most commonly seen for heap allocated memory but it can apply to files, system handles etc.

 TODO Rust example

-## Allocating memory

-### Box<T>

-A Box is for allocating structs on the heap.
-It holds a reference to some data but there can only be one valid reference to the box itself.
-Essentially, that means you can pass the box around from one place to another and whoever binds to it last can open it.
-Everyone else’s binding is invalid will generate a compile error.

-It can be useful for situations where one piece of code creates an object on behalf of another piece of code and hands it over.
-The Box makes sure that the ownership is explicit at all times and when the box goes, so too does the thing it contains.

-### Cell<T>

-A Cell is something that can copied with a get() or set() to overwrite its own copy.
-As the contents must be copyable they must implement the Copy trait.
-The Cell has a zero-cost at runtime because it doesn’t have to track borrows but the restriction is it only works on Copy types.
-Therefore it would not be suitable for large objects or deep-copy objects.

-### RefCell<T>

-Somewhat more useful is the RefCell<T> but it incurs a runtime penalty to maintain read-write locks.

-The RefCell holds a reference to an object that can be borrowed either mutably or immutably.
-These references are read-write locked so there is a runtime cost to this since the borrow must check if something else has already borrowed the reference.

-Typically a piece of code might borrow the reference for a scope and then the borrow disappears when it goes out of scope.
-If a borrow happens before the last borrow releases, it will cause a panic.

-## Reference Counting objects

-### Rc<T>

-From std::rc::Rc.
-A reference counted object can be held by multiple owners at a time.
-Each own holds a cloned Rc<T> but the T contents are shared.
-The last reference to the object causes the contents to be destroyed.

-Most often T will actually be something such as a Cell, RefCell or a Box

-### Arc<T>

-From std::sync::Arc.
-An atomic reference counted object that works like Rc<T> except it uses an atomically incremented counter which makes it thread safe.
-If multiple threads access the same object they would use Arc<T>